kaunjovi/python-poetry/README.md

 TOML files (What are TOML format??)

 Which Python is poetry using?
 Poetry by default just uses the system Python, even if that is not supported by the version specifier in pyproject. toml.
 Oops.
 Check this out propoerly.

-Which python to use poetry env use /full/path/to/python poetry env use /usr/local/bin/python3.11

 The virtualenv will be created inside the project path and vscode will recognize. poetry config virtualenvs.in-project true

 Shows the name of the current environment poetry env list